evanLagan/go-blockchain/README.md

 ```

-To view the contexts of the chain use:
+To view the contents of the chain use:
 ```bash
 curl.exe -s http://localhost:8080/chain
 ```
-Now add a block to anyone of the nodes, for example Node B:
+Now add a block to any one of the nodes, for example Node B:
 ```bash
 curl.exe -s http://localhost:8081/addblock -X POST -d "Lisa gave Norman 15"
 ```